afearbm/new-relic-plugins/cisco-ucs/README.md

 **Cisco UCS Plugin Requirements**
 - The plugin supports **Cisco UCS Manager 2.2+**
-- **A Blue Medora License.**A trial license will ship with the plugin that is valid until October 11, 2016.
+- **A Blue Medora License.**A trial license will ship with the plugin that is valid until November 15, 2016.
 To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----